Analysis of an Audit

 -

-This is the final stage.
+This phase is the final stage of the audit.
 At this time, we:

 - Draft the preliminary report.